mojofunk/alta-doc/LIBMOJO-TODO.md

   common_source_includes.hpp or mojo-core.cpp that way all source files have access to all debug domains and aren't limited to only those declared in the source file.
-- records line and file
+- records line and file and time
 - filters?
 - optional namespace?
 - command line args?
 - MOJO_DEBUG env var
 - header only?
 - Debugging and logging separate API?
-- per thread logging streams?
+- use boost::lockfree::queue in logging library to send messages
+- have a logging thread that emits callbacks/processes messages
+- have log_compose template function that uses a pool based allocator for log messages/strings
 - logging lib?
-- dedicated logging thread? or just application thread pool
 - RT safe logging facility, M_DEBUG_RT_LOG or just use M_DEBUG_LOG, look up thread and use appropriate message passing based on thread type.